Local pairing of Feynman histories in many-body Floquet models: Discussion

-Our results should also be compared to those on the kicked transverse-field Ising model at and near the self-dual point, where transfer matrix approaches have been used to calculate the SFF \cite{bertini2018exact,braun2020transition}.
-At the self-dual point the leading eigenvalues of the transfer matrix are exactly unity \cite{braun2020transition}.
+In interacting self-dual models, however, the diagonal approximation to the average SFF is exact.
+This is because the transfer matrix which generates it has leading eigenvalues equal to unity \cite{bertini2019exact,braun2020transition,flack2020statistics}.
 Within our framework this implies an infinite domain wall tension, and therefore a vanishing contribution to the SFF from pairs of many-body orbits involving domain walls.
-Additionally, the subleading eigenvalues of the diagonal propagator vanish at the self-dual point \cite{kos2018analytic}.
+Additionally, the subleading eigenvalues of the diagonal propagator in the Ising basis vanish at the self-dual point \cite{kos2018analytic}.
 The vanishing of both the domain wall tension and the subleading eigenvalues of the diagonal propagator conspire to give an SFF equal to the RMT result.
-Perturbing away from the self-dual point however causes the leading eigenvalues of the transfer matrix to deviate from unity \cite{braun2020transition}.
-This gives rise to behaviour similar to that observed here in Haar-RFCs, for example the exponential growth of the SFF with system size at fixed time.
+Perturbing away from the self-dual point causes the leading eigenvalues of the transfer matrix to deviate from unity \cite{braun2020transition}, giving rise to behaviour similar to that observed here in Haar-RFCs, for example the exponential growth of the SFF with system size at fixed time.

+It is natural to ask what other types of correction to the diagonal approximation can arise in this setting.
+Important candidates are provided by the class of interference effects studied by Sieber and Richter \cite{sieber2001correlations}.
+In systems with time-reversal symmetry these are crucial to recover the exact RMT behaviour, while they cancel in systems without time-reversal symmetry.
+In time-reversal symmetric Floquet quantum circuits these interference effects were studied in Ref.~\cite{kos2018analytic}, where the authors recover both the leading and dominant subleading terms in the expansion $\overline{K}(t) = 2t - 2t^2/t_{\text{H}} + \ldots$ that is expected from RMT for $t \gg t_{\text{Th}}$.
+The physical mechanism responsible for Sieber-Richter corrections is distinct from the pairing domains which have been our focus.
+In large systems these effects appear in different time regimes, $t \gg t_{\text{Th}}$ and $t < t_{\text{Th}}$, respectively.